J Rice

 Joshua Rice (born in Washington state, US) better known as J Rice is an independent American Conscious Pop and R&B artist.
 He has released six albums: The Intro (2005), So Close (2008), Phantom Boyz Present: J Rice (2011), 12+ (2014), Joshua (2017) and The Feels (2020).
-He has never signed with any major label.
+He was signed with Lil T records label.
 He has been a YouTuber since 2011, building two channels: J Rice Productions and Mineworks Animations.
 Those channels have accumulated over 400 million views, and over 1 million subscribers.

 Career

 J Rice is from a musical family.
-His mother sang opera, grandmother played the violin, and great-great grandfather was in a 5-piece quartet with his brothers and sisters.[2]
-Josh came on to the scene in 2005 with his first self produced/written/mixed album "The Intro" where he continued to experiment with different sounds, collaborators, and social networks.
+His mother sang opera, grandmother played the violin, and great-great-grandfather was in a 5-piece quartet with his brothers and sisters.[2]
+Josh came on to the scene in 2005 with his first co-produced/written/mixed album "The Intro" with Lil T where he continued to experiment with different sounds, collaborators, and social networks.
 He remained unsigned despite production and record deals being offered throughout his career.
 After one of his songs "Thank You for the Broken Heart" leaked from A&R email and started going viral on YouTube, J decided to focus his energies there, where he would build a following of over 200,000 subscribers.
 He later partnered with a small animation channel, and started making original songs and parodies, growing that channel to over 750,000 subscribers and over 300 million views.

-In 2016, J started focusing his time on making a new album that would reflect his new found view of the world, and showcase a diverse range of genres.
+In 2016, J started focusing his time on making a new album that would reflect his newfound view of the world, and showcase a diverse range of genres.
 The album Joshua featured these new concepts and some experimental sounds.